pwwiur/Matrix/README.md

 # Matrix
-Matrix is a dual-dimensional data structure with a easy to use and smart implementation with array operators and debug tools like dumping objects.
+Matrix is a two-dimensional data structure with an easy to use and smart implementation with array operators and debug tools like dumping objects and supporting mathematics operators.

-The idea comes from returning dual-dimensional arrays from functions that is a boring proccess.
-Matrix also has key, value feature to prevent using maps for some needings.
-This data structure is more likely to database tables and it can be used to storing data on ram.
+The idea comes from returning two-dimensional arrays from functions that is a boring proccess.
+Matrix also supports associative arrays to prevent using extra libraries like std::map for some needings.
+This data structure can be used to storing data on the ram table based data structure and table operation supports.
+And more huge feature can be found in the documention.

 ## Installation and configure
-Installation and configure is pretty easy just clone header file located in `dist/Matrix.h` and add it to your project like:
+Installation and configure is pretty easy, just clone header file located in `dist/Matrix.h` and add it to your project like:

 `#include "matrix.h"`